michelepasolini/michelepasolini.github.io/src/pages/certificates/AndroidDev2024.md

 date: Oct.2024
 ---

-Meta's Android Developer course on Coursera equips learners with essential skills for building Android apps, covering Kotlin, UI design, databases, and best practices.
-Through hands-on projects and expert guidance, this course prepares you for a career in Android development, ideal for aspiring mobile app developers.
+Essential skills for building Android apps, including Kotlin, UI design, and databases.
+With hands-on projects and expert guidance, it prepares learners for a successful career in Android development, perfect for aspiring mobile app developers.